JwanKaro/Boilerplate-Node/readme.md

 # Basic Boilerplate Node.js with TypeScript
 This boilerplate will make your life a bit easier with NodeJS projects.
-Nobody really uses JavaScript that much because TypeScript gives you features, that JavaScript don't really have it.
+Nobody really uses JavaScript that much because TypeScript gives you features, that JavaScript lacks.
 Like Types and enums etc.
 # What it's made of?

 1. Node.js: The server side of the project.